 We understand you may need to cancel or reschedule appointments due to unforeseen circumstances.
 However, it may not always be possible to reschedule to a time that suits both yourself and your therapist.
 Therefore, if it not possible to reschedule your appointment and you need to cancel instead, we will make all reasonable attempts to use the scheduled therapy time doing work that is still of benefit to your progress but without the need for you to attend – this could be client-specific research, resource development, report writing, goal/therapy plan review or something else that you and your therapist decide is important for your therapy plan.
 This time will still be charged for as per the original appointment booking.
-If rescheduling is not possible, there is no indirect client specific clinical administration work that will benefit you as per the discretion of you and your therapist, and you cancel 48 hours before your appointment, you will not be charged for this cancellation.
+If rescheduling is not possible, there is no indirect client specific clinical administration work that will benefit you as per the discretion of you and your therapist, and you cancel 2 business days before your appointment, you will not be charged for this cancellation.

-Late cancellations (that is, if cancellation occurs within 48 hours of the scheduled appointment) and non-attendance without notice of cancellation may result in 100% of the invoice being charged which SpeechEase Speech Therapy may apply with discretion.
+Late cancellations (that is, if cancellation occurs within 2 business days of the scheduled appointment) and non-attendance without notice of cancellation may result in 100% of the invoice being charged which SpeechEase Speech Therapy may apply with discretion.
 Please note, most funding sources do not cover late cancelled or non-attended appointments.
 This is especially true for Medicare and Private Health funds.
 In this instance, you will be required to pay for the full session fee privately.
 If you receive NDIS funding, late cancelled or non-attended appointments can be claimed from your NDIS plan.

 If late cancellations or non-attended appointments become a regular occurrence, further discussions will be had about the suitability of therapy and your appointment time or frequency may be changed.